Researchfish

 Major funders in Researchfish®

-The 2023 submission period for Research Councils (UKRI), Cancer Research (CRUK), British Heart Foundation (BHF), National Institute of Health Research (NIHR) and Wellcome is now closed.
-The next submission period will be during February and March 2024.
+The 2024 submission period for Research Councils (UKRI), Cancer Research (CRUK), British Heart Foundation (BHF), National Institute of Health Research (NIHR) and Wellcome is now open and will run from 5 February to 14 March 2024.
 See sections below for information on specific funder requirements.
 Further updates and information will be added as necessary throughout the year.

 PIs